 The key to treating hyperosmia is to figure out its cause.
 If the reason is associated with Lyme disease, the focus should be on eliminating Lyme bacteria from your bloodstream.
 Seeking treatment from a Lyme-literate doctor is recommended, even if you haven’t been diagnosed with Lyme disease.
 Many Lyme disease test results are inaccurate due to ineffective tests.

 Lyme-literate doctors use advanced methods to analyze the disorder that general practitioners do not use.
 You don’t have to ignore Lyme disease symptoms like altered senses anymore.
 Some types of treatments combined with antibiotics help improve your outcomes.
 Reach out for help to get a treatment plan to help you enjoy your senses again.
-Call a Lyme-literate specialist today.
+Find a Lyme-literate specialist today.